Race for the Cure: Join Team IU Health

 How to Join Team IU Health?

 Registration for the 2016 Susan G. Komen Race for the Cure has begun.
-Create your own IU Health Team or join some of your IU Health team members.
+Create your own team or join some of our IU Health team members.
 Please remember, if you are creating your own IU Health Team, don’t forget to include “Team IU Health” in your team’s name and select IU Health in the drop down menu for company/corporate name.

 IU Health is leading the way for cancer care in Indiana